-3.19 As has occurred in previous seasons, Dublin Airport commissioned NATS to assess the impact of the proposed changes in runway parameters.
+- 3.18 As has occurred in previous seasons, Dublin Airport commissioned NATS to assess the impact of the proposed changes in runway parameters.
 It is important to note that the purpose of the NATS assessment is different to that of the airfield modelling carried out by Helios and Dublin Airport itself.
 NATS assess whether the runway alone is capable of delivering a theoretical schedule, whereby the traffic in each hour fills the proposed runway limits, without breaching a 10-minute runway holding delay criterion.
 The purpose of the airfield models is to assess the effects of the Summer 2018 forecast schedule on a range of metrics, under different assumptions, across the entire airfield.
-The main difference is that our modelling and that of Dublin Airport includes modelling of the runway, taxiways and stands whereas NATS assesses the runway only.

-- 3.20 In practice, slots could not be allocated such that the runway limits are completely filled due to the hard constraint on stands. - 3.21 NATS modelled the final proposed parameters and the 10-minute delay criterion was not breached.
+The main difference is that our modelling and that of Dublin Airport includes modelling of the runway, taxiways and stands whereas NATS assess the runway only. - 3.19 In practice, slots could not be allocated such that the runway limits are completely filled due to the hard constraint on stands. - 3.20 NATS modelled the final proposed parameters and the 10-minute delay criterion was not breached.

-On Time Performance (OTP) and Taxi-out Times
+On Time Performance (OTP) and taxi-out times

-3.22 Table 3.5 shows on time performance (OTP) for Summer 2015, 2016 and Summer 2017 to date.
+3.21 Table 3.5 shows OTP for Summer 2015, 2016 and Summer 2017 to date.